P0bbn/PennShell/README.md

 2. In the project directory, execute the `make` command.
 This project was designed to be compiled using **clang**.
 Using **GCC** may not work
 3. To start the program, run `./penn-sh`.
 4. Apply your own redirect commands to test the functionality.
 The program **cannot** handle multiple redirects.

+## Note on Access
+At the request of University of Pennsylvania instruction staff, I have changed the visibility of the following projects to "Private" in support of their academic integrity goals.

+Penn-Shell; Penn-Shredder; Penn-Shake; Penn-Chord and Penn-Search

+Please email me if you are a recruiter/prospective employer and would like access to the full repositories for each project.
+I'll be happy to send you the decryption key.
+Thanks!